-All new students, including transfers, are required to submit a non-refundable enrollment deposit of \$200 to reserve a place in the new entering class.
-Due by June 1.
+All new students, including transfers, are required to submit a non-refundable enrollment deposit of \$200 to reserve a place in the new entering class, due by the date designated by the registrar (typically May 1).

-All returning students are required to submit a non-refundable registration deposit of \$100towards the next academic year's tuition.
-Due by March 23.
+All returning students are required to submit a non-refundable registration deposit of \$100 towards the next academic year's tuition, due by the date designated by the registrar (typically late March or early April).